Francoisgoujon/Cheat_sheets/README.md

 ### Finance

-H**eston_Option_Pricing** : Implementation of the Heston and Black-Scholes models using monte-carlo simulations.
+**Heston_Option_Pricing** : Implementation of the Heston and Black-Scholes models using monte-carlo simulations.
 Plots of the price distributions and volatility smiles. <br>

 **ENS_QRT22_FG** : ENS QRT 2022 DATA CHALLENGE : prediction of stock returns using Stiefel matrices <br>

 **BlackScholes** : BlackScholes option pricing and structured products builder <br>

 **MA_CrossOver** :  SMA et EMA CrossOver strategy implementation with backtesting <br>

+Some of the finance notebooks are inspired by examples shared by Tribhuvan Bisen on Linkedin.